sudheermuthyala/AKS/01-Create-AKS-Cluster/README.md

 * **etcd**
     - ETCD Is Nothing But Consistently highly avillable key value store
-    - Used as a kubernetes backing store for
+    - Used as a kubernetes backing store for all cluster Data
 # In Regular Kubernets
 * Worker Nodes